 “This is Fiona.
 I understand that my step sister is on the run again?”

 “Yeah but her partner was arrested.”

 “I also heard you were injured was that because you did not tell them where I was?”

-“Just a little, but it’s no big deal in the greater scheme of things.”
+“Just a little, but it’s par for the course.”

 “Thank you anyways.”
 There was a pause.
 “The real reason I called was I wanted to know if you were available to work for a friend of mine.
 They want to hire you to find something that was stolen from them, are you available?”

 My ears perked up.
 “A job, sure I’m available.”
 I smiled even though it hurt.
 Maybe I would be able to afford another bag of ice.

 Other Miles Mitchell Mysteries: